 You may want to begin with your home resort to see if they have a program in place to help you.
 Sometimes a resort will have a method to notify other owners of the available unit, such as a bulletin board, newsletter or website.
 However, only 31% of resorts offer resale programs, according to the latest figures from the American Resort Development Association (ARDA).
 Therefore, this may not be an option for you, but you should check to see if your resort developer knows how to sell a timeshare on the resale market.

-According to ARDA, 32% of all timeshare sales occur on the resale market, proving that there are consumers looking to buy the product outside of the traditional, higher priced options provided through the resorts.
-Of those resale buyers, the number one channel they reportedly used was an "online timeshare resales listing company".
+According to ARDA, 32% of all timeshare sales occur on the resale market, proving that there are consumers looking to buy the product outside of the traditional, higher-priced options provided through timeshare resorts.
+Of those resale buyers, the number one channel they reportedly used was an "online timeshare resales listing company" such as BuyaTimeshare.com.
 Buyers are looking for the product, and they are looking online to find it.

-There are several ways for owners to tap into that online marketplace, but the primary method is through advertising.
+There are several ways to sell a timeshare by owner through tapping into that online marketplace, but the primary method is through advertising.
 The main options are:

-- Specialized advertising companies - these are companies such as BuyaTimeshare.com, which have been uniquely created for the specific role of finding buyers for timeshares.
+- Specialized advertising companies - these are companies such as our platform, which have been uniquely created for the specific role of finding timeshare buyers.
 These companies can document how many purchase offers have been generated from prospective buyers and renters and give you an understanding of how they can connect sellers with those buyers.
 As with any advertising, these services incur a cost, but their comprehensive marketing services are directed to a specific target audience which has indicated an intent to buy timeshares.

 - Newspapers - perhaps in the town where the resort is located.
 However, you may want to ask yourself when was the last time you heard of someone buying a timeshare from a newspaper ad.
 And they generally charge you for the ad placement, which will run in one edition of the publication.
 Perhaps they have an online component, perhaps not.